arrow-time/the-nature-of-time/README.md

-# The Nature Of Time
+# The Nature Of Time In Physics

 What is time?
 How do we understand time?
 How do we define time?
 These are frequent questions on Q&A platform, and they are also questions that philosophers, physicists, scholars from interdisciplinary fields, and ordinary people have repeatedly contemplated and pursued.
 It can be said that understanding time is a fundamental philosophical and physical question.